Ingredients to Avoid in Body Care | Everlasting Organics

 Transparency means more than listing clean ingredients — it means calling out the ones we avoid and why.
 Use this guide to read labels with confidence and make empowered choices for your skin and your health.

 This is not an exhaustive list of every potentially harmful ingredient in personal care products.
 We've highlighted the most common and concerning offenders — including well-known toxins and synthetic ingredients that hide behind confusing names.
+Where the science is still emerging, we apply the precautionary principle: if there is credible reason for concern, we avoid it.
 Use this as a starting point for smarter, more informed choices.

 Warning Classification Legend